I-130 Visa Petitions

 Before an individual can apply for an immigrant visa or adjustment of status based upon family ties, the United States Citizenship and Immigration Services (USCIS) must first approve the alien relative petition or Form I-130, confirming that the necessary family relationship exists.
 The alien relative petition is the first step in helping your eligible relative immigrate to the United States.
 If you need help with the Petition for Alien Relative, choose a trusted immigration law firm in Los Angeles for guidance.

-The team at Arnaout Immigration Law Firm has years of experience and a thorough understanding of immigration law.
+The Los Angeles immigration lawyers at Arnaout Immigration Law Firm has years of experience and a thorough understanding of immigration law.
 They have helped many clients attain their goals!
 If you are applying for a visa through your family in the United States, our lawyers can help ensure that your form is completed correctly and that you have the correct documentation to prevent any delays in your application.
 Contact us today!

 Need help with the I-130 visa petition?
 Call (818) 276-9900 or contact Arnaout Immigration Law Firm online.